Bourgogne Franche Comté

 The center is a region of limestone plateaus, a region of renowned vineyards.

 However, it is also a region of forests such as Morvan, an ancient forest massif, today classified as a regional natural park.

-The south stretches at the foothills of the Massif Central; Mâconnais is dedicated to polyculture, breeding and of course wine-making!
+The south stretches up to the foothills of the Massif Central; Mâconnais is dedicated to polyculture, breeding and of course wine-making!

 60% of the land is devoted to agriculture and specialized in the cultivation of cereals and oil seeds; this sector employs 5% of the population.